adrybakov/magnopy/docs/source/cite.rst

 ************

+The research article about Magnopy code is in the process of submission and peer review.
+It will be published in the near future.

-The research article about Magnopy code is in preparation, meanwhile please cite the code by its name ("Magnopy") and mention this web-site ("magnopy.org").
+Meanwhile please cite the code by its name ("Magnopy") and mention this web-site ("magnopy.org").

 For the method of linear spin-wave theory and Holstein-Primakoff representation cite